hashicorp/terraform-provider-azurerm/website/docs/r/private_endpoint.html.markdown

 See the product [documentation](https://docs.microsoft.com/azure/private-link/private-endpoint-overview#private-link-resource) for more information.

 * `request_message` - (Optional) A message passed to the owner of the remote resource when the private endpoint attempts to establish the connection to the remote resource.
 The request message can be a maximum of `140` characters in length.
 Only valid if `is_manual_connection` is set to `true`.

+---

+An `ip_configuration` supports the following:

+* `name` - (Required) Specifies the Name of the IP Configuration.
+Changing this forces a new resource to be created.

+* `private_ip_address` - (Required) Specifies the static IP address within the private endpoint's subnet to be used.
+Changing this forces a new resource to be created.

+* `subresource_name` - (Required) Specifies the subresource this IP address applies to. `subresource_names` corresponds to `group_id` and in this context is also used for `member_name`.
+Changing this forces a new resource to be created.

 ## Attributes Reference